 Can I freeze the dough and bake these cookies later?

 Yes, you can!
 You can either leave it as a log in the freezer or pre-slice the cookies and bake them later.

 If you do keep them in the freezer longer than the recommended 15 minutes, just keep in mind you will likely have to increase the baking time by an additional 2-3 minutes.

 These cranberry orange sugar cookies can be stored at room temperature for 3-4 days in a closed container, in the fridge for up to 1 week, or in the freezer for up to one month.

 I can't wait to see these Vegan Cranberry Orange Pinwheel Cookies become part of your cookie season celebrations!
 They make an amazing vegan Christmas cookie to add to any cookie box and could even be a great present to gift to friends.
 Enjoy!

 More vegan cookie recipes to make for the Holidays:

 If you loved this recipe, please leave a 5-star review on the recipe card.
 I always appreciate your feedback and support!
 You can also follow along on my Instagram, Facebook, TikTok, and Pinterest, or sign up for our newsletter!

 Orange Cookie Dough:

-- 1 Tbsp (8 grams) ground flaxseed (must be ground not whole)
+- 1 Tablespoon ground flaxseed must be ground not whole

 - Add the cookie dough to a sheet of parchment paper.
 Then, layer another sheet of parchment paper on top of the dough.
 Use a rolling pin to roll the cookie dough between the two sheets of parchment paper into a rectangle about ½ inch thick in height.